aubreyjonescreatives/first-react-app/README.md

 * This is the ReadMe file to demonstrate a list of features in my app

-12. Push your repository to GitHub, deploy your repo using Netlify, and submit both your GitHub URL AND your Netlify URL via this Canvas assignment.

-# This is the Github repository for the app.

-# Here is the deployed Netlify link for this live app
+12. Here is the link to the deployed app using Netlify: